 BECU, or Boeing Employees Credit Union, is a not-for-profit financial institution that has served the Pacific Northwest communities for 75 years.
 This redesign challenge focuses on the Business Mobile Banking App for BECU.
-The purpose of this project is to update the application’s existing UI/UX design and provide solutions to common user pain points.
+This project aims to update the app’s existing UX/UI design to provide solutions to common user pain points.

-Based on the consumer reviews, I identified the top 5 problem areas.
+Based on the data gathered, I identified the app’s five most common problem areas.

 I redesigned the login screen to improve its balance, proportion, and colors.
 I also simplified the layout and added a “Create an Account” option which was missing in the original design.

-Once the user selects an account, an account page on the right opens.
+Once the user selects an account, an account page opens.
 This page shows a snapshot of important account information and a preview of account activity.
 At the bottom of the page, I added the account maintenance section.

 This section is a one-stop shop for account maintenance, such as adding or removing tags/categories, updating debit card status, downloading documents, and more.

 The menu was also updated.
 I changed the icons and opted for simpler designs.
-The captions were also condensed into one row to make reading easier.
+The captions were also condensed into one row for ease of reading.

-The header was redesigned to include a chat option and a profile icon.
+The header was also redesigned to include profile and messaging sections.

-The transfer page can be accessed using the transfer icon from the menu.
-This page consists of of standard transfer transactions, including wire transfers and Zelle.
+The transfer page can be accessed using the transfer icon.
+This page consists of of standard transactions, including wire transfers and Zelle.

 The transaction history and transfer settings can also be accessed in one location.